aosabook/500lines/pedometer/chapter.md

 The final method, `limit_1000`, takes a time series, and returns the first 1000 points.
 We'll see this used in the `upload` view shortly.

-Here we once again see spearation of concerns.
+Here we once again see separation of concerns.
 To keep as much logic as possible out of the view, we use `ViewHelper` to format the data.
 The view's responsibility is to display data, not format it, so we split out the formatting into a separate class.

 Helpers are helpful (see what we did there?) when grouping methods that have a similar purpose.
 In our case, all of the methods in the `ViewHelper` module are for the purpose of formatting data used in a view.
 It's sometimes tempting to jam all miscellaneous methods of a program into one helper, making a helper a dumping ground for code we don't know what to do with.
 If you find yourself doing this, always question where that method should belong, and which one of your classes or modules is responsible for the functionality of that method.
 It's wise to resist the temptation to put outcast code into helpers, as it often allows you to mask a problem of a poorly structured app.